padalakiran/Bank_Management_System_For_Admin/README.md

 1)pandas: - pip install pandas

-2)time: - pip install time

-3)phonenumbers: - pip install phonenumbers
+2)phonenumbers: - pip install phonenumbers

-4)random: - pip install random

-5)xlrd: - pip install xlrd
+3)xlrd: - pip install xlrd

-6)openpyxl: - pip install openpyxl
+4)openpyxl: - pip install openpyxl

 ##  And You need an excel Sheet with the Headings of